lindseyma/doodleJump/README.md

 1.25.2016
-Lindsey: fixed bug by going back to an older version and moving part of a method
+Lindsey: fixed bug by going back to an older version and moving part of a method ultimately could not get moving platforms to function properly :(

 Catherine:
 added monster pic